Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/11. A Brief History of JavaScript & Node.js/README.md

 1. Tell the story of the origins of JavaScript
 1. List some of the most dramatic improvements of JavaScript with ES6 (ES2015)
-1. Explain some of the potential future features of JavaScript versions and the role of other JS-based projects like **Typescript**.
+1. Explain some of the potential future features of JavaScript versions and the role of other JS-based projects.

-## History of Ramen (in Movies)

-1. The Ramen Before Time - Pre History
-1. Saving Private Ramen - Crisis
-1. Ramen of the Dead - Invention
-1. X Ra-Men - Diversification
-1. Ramen Goes West - Internationalization

-## Activity: History of JavaScript
+## Activity: History of JavaScript Group Presentation

-In teams of 3 go to the whiteboard and create a timeline for the history of JavaScript.
-Decide on major epochs, conflicts, dead-ends, and changes.
-List the major changes to the language for each phase of your historical timeline.
-Also consider why this change was made and what the downstream effects were on the ecosystem as a whole.

-What are the newest projects in the JavaScript ecosystem?
-What are the newest changes to the language?
-Where could the language be heading?

-As you develop your history, don't forget to include the following important pieces of the history of JS (not in chronological order):

-1. CoffeeScript
-1. Netscape (Mozilla)
-1. Browser Wars
-1. TypeScript
-1. Node.js
-1. Internet Explorer holding out
-1. The V8 Engine
-1. ECMA 4 Failure
+Break into groups of 3.
+Each team takes an equal number of years since 1995 when JS was invented and one team takes "the future".
+Spend 20 minutes researching your span of time, each person make a slide to explain one or more of the major events of your time period in the history of JavaScript.
+Now everyone presents, and each person present one slide of the deck that is the History of JavaScript.

+Now find another two groups (a team of 6) and spend 20 minutes answering the following question:

+**What were the three most important events or projects in the history of JS?
+Why?**

 ## Break 10 min